-Royal Navy veteran Michael Kelly—proud dad and husband, avid reader and arctic survivalist—is the test group leader at our’ Newcastle Innovation Centre and the Veterans Employee Resource Group leader for the North UK area.
+Royal Navy veteran Michael Kelly—proud dad and husband, avid reader and arctic survivalist—is the Maintenance Group Leader at our Newcastle Innovation Centre and the Veterans Employee Resource Group leader for the North UK area.

 There isn’t a typical day, to be honest—especially in research and development and testing.
 We know what we need to achieve, but the road getting there changes daily.
 The products we test are flexible pipelines for offshore oil and gas and they are almost always new, so we have no idea how they’re going to react to what we’re doing.
 We set up to get test results, and then we have to interpret those results and pivot depending on the outcomes.
 We have a manufacturing plant that makes the products, and we get samples of it—typically the products we sell are hundreds of meters long, but we’ll get samples that are 10-15 meters long to test.
 We have to qualify these products for 25 years’ service life.
 Obviously, we don’t have the luxury of 25 years to test it, so we have to artificially age and damage the pipe to see how it’s going to react in certain sea conditions.
 We’ll heat it, pressure-cycle it and destructively test it to its limits to give the customer the confidence that it’s going to last as long as we say it will.
 It’s exciting, because each day is different, and we’re delivering new technologies and new ways of bringing energy to the world safely.
 I get to take a product from concept through to delivery, and it’s really rewarding.